 Whether you’re a professional photographer or a beginner, the Neewer Carbon Fiber Tripod and Monopod is an excellent accessory to have.
 Built with premium materials and includes many attachments usually sold separately from other tripods, this choice will give you the shots you’re looking for regardless of where you are in the world.

 If you want good photos without the hefty price tag, the CamKix Premium 3-in1 Kit gives you almost all the great things about a full tripod at a lower cost.

-For casual travellers, take the Smatree Adjustable Flex Claw Clamp.
-It's cheap, you can throw it into your bag, and it does the job of taking stable photos.
+For casual travelers, take the Smatree Adjustable Flex Claw Clamp.
+It’s cheap, you can throw it into your bag, and it does the job of taking stable photos.